EMHS 2024–25 financial summary

 Variation $000

-Net decrease in cash held
+Net increase (decrease) in cash held

-Sourced from statement of cash flow
+Sourced from statement of cash flows

 Variation $000